rasmusab/officialcocktails/officialcocktails.com/content/cocktails/sea_breeze.md

 - Make sure to add the cranberry juice last to avoid too much color or sweetness.
 - Use a Collins glass filled with ice and garnish with a grapefruit slice for presentation.

-## Alcohol-free alternative to a Sea breeze
+## Alcohol-free alternative to the Sea breeze

 An alcohol-free alternative to Sea Breeze can be made using cranberry juice, grapefruit juice, and soda water.
 Here's the recipe: